Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Numerical Experiments

 \section{Numerical Experiments}

-We evaluate the performance of our proposed algorithm on standard decentralized composite optimization problems with smooth–nonsmooth structure, where either the objective or penalty function is nonsmooth.
+We evaluate the proposed DS-ADMM algorithm on two representative decentralized composite optimization tasks: Lasso regression and $\ell_2$-regularized SVM classification.
+All experiments use $n=30$ agents connected via a random graph with edge probability $p=0.5$.
+The Metropolis–Hastings mixing matrix is constructed following Appendix~\ref{A}, and data are evenly partitioned among agents.
+The global regularizer is split uniformly as $g_i(x) = \tfrac{1}{n} g(x)$.
 Comparisons are made against four representative methods: Decentralized Proximal ADMM~\citep{DPADMM}, PG-EXTRA~\citep{PG-EXTRA}, NIDS ~\citep{NIDS} and ProxMudag~\citep{ProxMudag}.
 All experiments are conducted on a machine equipped with an Intel Core i7-1260P CPU and 16GB RAM.

-Throughout the experiments, the number of agents is fixed at \( n = 30 \).
-The communication network is modeled as a random graph with edge probability \( p = 0.5 \), and the corresponding mixing matrix \( W \) is constructed using Metropolis-Hastings weights (see Appendix~\ref{A} for details).
-Each dataset is partitioned evenly among the agents to define local loss functions.
-The global regularization term \( g(x) \) is split uniformly as \( g_i(x) = \frac{1}{n}g(x) \) for all agents.

-All adaptive parameters (such as step sizes and penalty coefficients) are tuned to ensure the best empirical performance.
-Non-adaptive parameters follow the choices and guidelines suggested in the original works of the respective baseline methods.
-For our algorithm, we use fixed dual step sizes \( (r, s) = (0.99, 1) \) and a proximal coefficient \( \tau = 0.01 \).
+All adaptive parameters of baseline methods are tuned for best performance.
+For DS-ADMM, we use fixed step sizes $(r,s)=(0.99,1)$ and proximal coefficient $\tau=0.01$.
+Suboptimality is measured as $F(\bar{u}^{(t)}) - F(u^\star)$, where $u^\star$ is a high-accuracy centralized solution.